 out in this Act.

-(2) (a) Secrecy is justifiable only when it is necessary to protect the national security.
+(2) (a) Protection of State Information is justifiable only when it is necessary to protect the national security.

 (b) Classification of state information may not under any circumstances be used to—

-(i) conceal an unlawful act or omission, incompetence, inefficiency or administrative error;
+(i) conceal corruption or any unlawful act or omission, incompetence, inefficiency or administrative error;

 (ii) restrict access to state information in order to limit scrutiny and thereby avoid criticism;